IotaSpencer/iotaspencer.me/_posts/2018/02/2018-02-07-mkmatter-tutorial.md

 ## Usage

-First off, when you want to use mkmatter, make sure you are directly above your jekyll site root.
-This is also what this tutorial assumes.
+First off, when you want to use mkmatter, you have to be somewhere inside a jekyll site tree.
-**ProTip**: *if you have to use* `'..'` *then you are not above the directory.*